hermitpopcorn/advent-of-code-2023/README.md

 So, yeah.
 I got the second gold star without finishing the part 2 solution.
 I did come back and code in how to calculate LCM in the part 2 solution, though.
 Turns out it involves recursion and modulo (thanks GeeksForGeeks).
 I made use of my experience of using modulo operator in Rust: don't use `%`, use `rem_euclid()`.
 Though I don't remember exactly why.

 Thanks to my first attempt at part 2 solution I also found out that the binary compiled with the debug profile and release profile has a very significant speed difference.
 Without using the release profile, my program took 10~20 seconds to get to where two nodes to finish together (on the 670079th step) but using the release profile, it only took ~2 seconds.

+## Day 09

+Another breather day, I think.

+Thankfully, how to solve the difference is spelled out in the problem.
+As simple as it is, I might have not thought of doing this "difference matrix" to calculate the next or the pervious value had they not mentioned it.
+I know that this is a basic, school-taught way of doing arithmetic/geometric sequence, but my dumbass would've struggled to remember how to do it anyway.
+There's always Google, though.